dhopp1/nowcast_lstm/README.md

 While neural networks are flexible and this framework may be able to get sensible results on levels, the model architecture was developed to nowcast growth rates of economic indicators.
 As such training inputs should ideally be stationary and seasonally adjusted.

-Further explanation of the background problem can be found in [this UNCTAD research paper](https://unctad.org/system/files/official-document/ser-rp-2018d9_en.pdf).
-Further explanation and results can be found in [this](https://unctad.org/webflyer/economic-nowcasting-long-short-term-memory-artificial-neural-networks-lstm) UNCTAD research paper.
+Further explanation of the background problem can be found in [this paper](https://unctad.org/system/files/official-document/ser-rp-2018d9_en.pdf).
+Further explanation and results can be found in [this](https://www.researchgate.net/publication/363509881_Economic_Nowcasting_with_Long_Short-Term_Memory_Artificial_Neural_Networks_LSTM) paper in the Journal of Official Statistics.

 ## R, MATLAB, and Julia wrappers
 [R](https://github.com/dhopp1/nowcastLSTM),  [MATLAB](https://github.com/dhopp1/nowcast_lstm_matlab), and [Julia](https://github.com/dhopp1/NowcastLSTM.jl) wrappers exist for this Python library.
 Python and some Python libraries still need to be installed on your system, but full functionality from R, MATLAB, and Julia can be obtained with the wrappers without any Python knowledge.